Skip to content

 • type: Object

-A relational rule object, which is a rule object with two additional fields stopBy and field.
+A relational rule object, which is a Rule object with two additional fields stopBy and field.

 The target node must has a descendant node matching the has sub-rule.